foundata/guidelines/python-style-guide.md

 **You MUST:**

-- Use a single [`pyproject.toml`](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/) as the central project, build and tool configuration file.
+- Keep one [`pyproject.toml`](https://packaging.python.org/en/latest/guides/writing-pyproject-toml/) at the repository root as the authority for repository-wide tool configuration and development dependency groups.
+Except for the uv workspace layout described below, it is also the repository's sole project and build file.
+Workspace member files MAY contain member-specific project metadata, runtime dependencies, scripts, build-system declarations, and build or source settings.
+They MUST NOT duplicate root linting, formatting, type-checking, testing, or development dependency configuration.
 - Declare runtime dependencies in `[project.dependencies]` and development-only dependencies in `[dependency-groups]` or the package manager's equivalent.
 - Declare `[build-system]` for every project distributed as a Python package.
 - Keep import package names valid Python identifiers.
 Use `snake_case` if a distribution name contains dashes.